xiaoyongge/xiaoyongge/README.md

 ## Hi there 👋

+I am a hardware product manager, but I am interested in coding.

+So, it's happy to meet you guys.

+I will focus on IOT, AI.

+😄😄 Passion！😄😄

 <!--
 **xiaoyongge/xiaoyongge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.